BertvanUlft/ECOCLIMAP-SG_tools/README.md

 # ECOCLIMAP-SG tools
 A collection of scripts and programs to modify and work with ECOCLIMAP-SG binary files
+See the [ECOCLIMAP-SG wiki](https://opensource.umr-cnrm.fr/projects/ecoclimap-sg/wiki) for general ECOCLIMAP-SG info.

 ## Building